What is your rental criteria?

 Rent Proration:

 All rents are prorated to become due on the first (1st) day of each month.
-If you move in before the 20th of the month, we'll collect a proration from the move-in date through the last day of the move-in month.
+If you move in before the 20th of the month, we'll collect a proration from the move in date through the last day of the move-in month.
 If your move-in date is on or after the 20th of the month, you'll pay next month's rent plus the proration for the current month, before move-in.

 Examples:

-- If Move-in Date is April 19:
+• If Move-in Date is April 19:

-• Your next rent payment would be due on May 1st
+•Your next rent payment would be due on May 1st

-- If Move-in Date is April 21:
+• If Move-in Date is April 21:

-• 1 additional month of rent for May
+•1 additional month of rent for May

-• Your next rent payment would be due on June 1st
+•Your next rent payment would be due on June 1st

 Risk Mitigation Administrative Fee:

-Depending on the applicant(s) credit, an additional risk mitigation administrative fee may be added as a recurring monthly charge to the tenant(s) account.
+To help expand approval opportunities for applicants whose credit history reflects higher risk, Qwest Property Management, LLC offers a Risk Mitigation Administrative Fee option.
+This fee offsets increased financial exposure and allows approval for applicants who might otherwise be denied.
 It has been shown through both statistical and historical analysis that an applicant's overall credit rating directly correlates to the risk and likelihood of default and unpaid rent.
-Applicant(s) with a lower overall credit rating pose a significantly higher risk and liability.
-The risk a landlord takes with an applicant with poor credit is similar to a bank charging a higher interest rate to a borrower with poor credit based on the higher risk for potential default.
-In an effort to mitigate that risk and allow applicants with a less than perfect credit rating to still gain approval for their chosen property.
-We have implemented a scoring model that allows applicants to pay a monthly fee to offset the increased risk and exposure that comes with approving applicants with less than a reasonable (not excellent) credit rating.
-The following scoring model is based upon the applicant(s) credit score(s) and which will determine the applicant(s) monthly Risk Mitigation Administrative Fee:
+Applicant(s) with a lower overall credit rating correlates significantly with higher risk and liability.
+The risk a housing provider takes with an applicant with poor credit is similar to a bank charging a higher interest rate to a borrower with unfavorable credit based on the higher risk for default.
+In an effort to mitigate that risk and allow applicants with a less than perfect credit ratings to still gain approval for their chosen property.
+We have implemented a scoring model that allows applicants to pay a monthly fee to offset the increased risk and exposure that comes with approving applicants with a less than reasonable (not excellent) credit ratings.
+The following scoring model is based upon the applicant(s) credit score(s) and will be used to determine the applicant(s) monthly Risk Mitigation Administrative Fee.
+These charges are uniformly applied based solely on the objective criteria described here and is not determined by any applicant’s membership in a protected class.
+This fee is not a penalty and is offered to expand approval pathways for applicants who might otherwise be denied.

 Credit Score Risk Mitigation Administrative Fee